CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 This pseudo-op must be inside kernel configuration (`.config`).
 Defines value of the PGMRSRC2.
 If dimensions is set then bits that controls dimension setup will be ignored.
 SCRATCH_EN bit will be ignored.

+### .printf

+Syntax: .printf [ID]\[,ARGSIZE,....],"FORMAT"

+This pseudo-op must be inside kernel configuration (`.config`).
+Adds new printf info entry to metadata info.
+The first argument is ID (must be unique) and is optional.
+Next arguments are argument size for printf call.
+The last argument is format string.

 ### .priority